puppetlabs/influxdb/REFERENCE.md

 Data type: `String`

 CA certificate issued by the CA which signed the certificate specified by $ssl_cert_file.
-Defaults to the Puppet CA.

 Default value: `'/etc/puppetlabs/puppet/ssl/certs/ca.pem'`

 ##### <a name="host"></a>`host`

-Data type: `String`
+Data type: `Stdlib::Host`

 fqdn of the host running InfluxDB.

-Defaults to the fqdn of the local machine
+Default value: `$facts['networking']['fqdn']`

 ##### <a name="port"></a>`port`

 Data type: `Stdlib::Port::Unprivileged`

-port of the InfluxDB Service.
-Defaults to 8086
+port of the InfluxDB service.

+Default value: `8086`

 ##### <a name="initial_org"></a>`initial_org`

-Data type: `String`
+Data type: `String[1]`

 Name of the initial organization to use during initial setup.

-Defaults to puppetlabs
+Default value: `'puppetlabs'`

 ##### <a name="initial_bucket"></a>`initial_bucket`

-Data type: `String`
+Data type: `String[1]`

 Name of the initial bucket to use during initial setup.

-Defaults to puppet_data
+Default value: `'puppet_data'`

 ##### <a name="admin_user"></a>`admin_user`

 Data type: `String`

 Name of the administrative user to use during initial setup.
-Defaults to admin

 Default value: `'admin'`